 Using Illustrator through the Creative Cloud also brings additional features such as cloud syncing, which lets you access your designs from anywhere, companion apps for Android and iOS, and access to Adobe’s collection of millions of royalty-free images, graphics, and videos.

 While Illustrator is great for digital illustrations (hence the name), and general-purpose vector design, it does not have a workflow for product and interface / UX design.
 It is certainly doable but lacks the versatility of Sketch in this department.

 Availability: Windows, macOS (Free 7-day trial; $19.99/mo with Creative Cloud)

-It comes loaded with preset canvas sizes, over 29,000 icons, more than 1,000 stock photos, a curated list of Google web fonts and a community marketplace where you can purchase assets for your projects.
-Another benefit of using Gravit Designer is that it keeps everything in sync with the cloud.
+It comes loaded with preset canvas sizes, over 29,000 icons, more than 1,000 stock photos, a curated list of Google web fonts, and a community marketplace where you can purchase assets for your projects.
+Another benefit of using Corel Vector is that it keeps everything in sync with the cloud.

-Also, now you don’t need a constant internet connection to use this app as it can work offline and the changes you made are automatically synced when you go online.
-The new app also brings a clean UI which adjust itself according to your needs.
-Overall, Gravit is an excellent app and is better than most of the paid apps out there.
-It’s definitely one of the best Sketch alternatives that you will find on the market right now.
+The new web app also brings a clean UI that adjusts itself according to your needs.
+Overall, Corel Vector is an excellent app and one of the best Sketch alternatives that you will find in the market right now.

 - Huge library of assets

 - Customizable components

 Availability: Web (Free trial for 15 days, Paid plan starts at $69.99 per year)